0x00-pl/shadow/docs/limitations.md

 Known limitations:

-- Dual-stack sockets are not fully implemented: an IPv6 socket with `IPV6_V6ONLY` disabled does not accept IPv4 traffic (using IPv4-mapped addresses) as it would on Linux, and does not conflict with IPv4 binds on the same port.
 - The legacy (C) TCP stack does not support IPv6; IPv6 TCP sockets always use the new Rust TCP stack, even when `use_new_tcp` is disabled.
+Since the two stacks do not interoperate, simulations mixing IPv6 TCP with legacy IPv4 TCP on the same host should enable the new TCP stack (which is the default for IPv6 sockets) via `--use-new-tcp true`.
+- Shadow does not send RST packets for connections to closed ports, so a TCP `connect()` to an unbound port blocks instead of returning `ECONNREFUSED` (this applies to both address families).

 ## Statically linked executables